Thursday, September 27, 2012

 Retail Bluz Part 6 - The Staff of Life Edition

-OK, I’m tired of linking them all individually, but I've been writing about my early experiences working retail.
+OK, I’m tired of linking them all individually, but I've been writing about my early experiences working in retail.
 If you’re new to the series, you can pick up the trail from the beginning by clicking here for the first “Retail Bluz” post.
 I now pick up the tale as I was running a large, freestanding record store in Maple Heights, Ohio.

-It’s a fact that every retail manager has to face every single day, that even though he may have done everything right in training his employees, anything that they screw up is his fault, in the eyes of the higher ups.
-It doesn't matter if you show your clerk how to greet a customer, harp on the importance, demonstrate it every day… one day someone important will walk in, the clerk won’t greet him, and it will be the manager’s fault.
+It’s a fact that every retail manager has to face every single day, that even though he may have done everything right in training his employees, anything that they screw up is his fault, in the eyes of the higher-ups.
+It doesn't matter if you show your clerk how to greet a customer, harp on the importance, and demonstrate it every day… one day someone important will walk in, the clerk won’t greet him, and it will be the manager’s fault.

 Sometimes I think that’s the only reason retail managers are necessary… to be convenient receptacles for blame.